 The market share of Chromebooks has increased significantly over recent years.
 Chrome OS is maturing and there are more and more Chromebook models available from a number of manufacturers.

 According to TechCrunch, Google’s Cloud-first laptops have become particularly popular in the education sector due to their low cost and easy device management capabilities.

-While newer models have overcome many earlier limitations compared to Windows, Mac OS and Linux laptops and it’s quite easy to take photos or video chat using the Camera app or the latest release of Google Hangout, the current generation of Chromebooks does not come with a pre-installed application to record a video with your webcam.
+While newer models have overcome many earlier limitations compared to Windows, Mac OS and Linux laptops and it’s quite easy to take photos or video chat using the Camera app or Google Hangout, the current generation of Chromebooks does not come with a pre-installed application to record a video with your webcam.
 Luckily, there’s an easy fix and it’s available for free in the Chrome Web Store – Clipchamp.

-No pre-installed webcam recording app – no problem
+No pre-installed webcam recording app?
+No problem!

-clipchamp’s main purpose is to convert & compress video files, which is useful if you have videos that you want to watch on your Chromebook but that don’t play due to an unrecognised video codec.
+Clipchamp’s main purpose is to convert & compress video files, which is useful if you have videos that you want to watch on your Chromebook but that don’t play due to an unrecognised video codec.

 However, the app also comes with an extra feature that allows you to record short videos with your webcam that you can save locally, on Google Drive or share directly on Facebook or YouTube.